 You can find some of my favorite Christmas decor accents organized for you in my Amazon storefront!

 If you want to add a little more festivity to this look, layer in some color!

 The simple addition of this beautiful minimalistic tree sign makes this corner pop!
 This sign is customizable to three colors and multiple sizes and frame colors.

-Make sure to check out all their beautiful Christmas signs this season and use the code GRACEINMYSPACE20 for 20% off!
+Make sure to check out all their beautiful Christmas signs this season and use the code GRACEINMYSPACE for 15% off!
 I’ll be sharing another one of their signs as you keep reading!